AgkTF/screenEntertainmentGuide/to-do.md

 ☐ Adjust the app for TV shows

+☐ Select the correct category for the movie requests

 ☐ show a placeholder image for the lazy-loaded images

 ✅ Children with the same key in `Fullcast` component